openstax/oer.exports/README.md

 # System Dependencies

-Tested with python 2.7 but it will probably work with python 2.5 or higher.
+Tested with python 2.4 and python 2.7 but it will probably work with all versions in between.

 ## For Ubuntu/Debian